 When it comes to Leopard Hunting what sets GSS apart from the rest is that we hunt only in the best Leopard hunting areas.

 Choosing the correct tree for the bait will again influence the location of the hunting blind.

 We prefer to use pop-up blinds that we cover with natural brush.
 Pop up blinds contain the human scent and also keeps any noise contained – all to a certain extent.
 In general we place the blind between 60-75 yards away from the bait, depending on numerous factors.
 90% of Leopards are shot between this yard range.

 Only after the Leopard has fed will we put the blind up.

 Inside the blind will be a comfortable chair and shooting sticks will be set up to support the rifle now aimed at the bait.

-Once the leopard is in the tree he will open the bait by scratching through the branches and leaves which have been placed around the carcass to make it possible for him to feed.
+Once the Leopard is in the tree he will ”open” the bait by scratching through the leaves and pulling the branches and leaves which has been placed around the carcass so it is possible for him to feed.

-Once the leopard is feeding and feels comfortable, GSS will make sure that it is the male we’ve been hunting before we indicate for our client to get ready to take the shot.
-Once the leopard is feeding and my client is ready and can clearly see the leopard I will decide on the right moment to take the shot.
+Once the Leopard is feeding and feels comfortable, GSS will make sure that it is the male we’ve been hunting before we indicate for our client to get ready to take the shot.
+Once the Leopard is feeding and my client is ready and can clearly see the Leopard I will decide on the right moment for my client to take the shot.

 Get in touch